flemk/homelab-operator/README.md

 > This project superseeds [flemk/server-dashboard](https://github.com/flemk/server-dashboard)

+> This project uses a modified MIT non-commercial license.
+Details in `LICENSE.md` and at the bottom of this document.

 # Homelab Operator
 Homelab Operator displays your homelab infrastructure and provides actions such as wake-on-lan and ssh-shutdown.
 You can also create an overview of your services running on your machines.
 You can enable auto-wake where this tool wakes your servers based on usage heuristic (tbd) or create schedules to wake/shutdown your server (which are triggered by a cron job +/-5min).